wagndave/CausalInference/README.md

 Expression (2) is true because you are restricting to the subpopulation of compliers (i.e. compliers do what they are told).
 In other words, $z=1$ for compliers is also going to correspond to exactly $T=1$.
 So as long as you are resticting to the subpopulation of compliers, you can use $z$ and $T$ interchangeably.

-This is a causal effect of treatment received.
+This is a causal effect of treatment received
+.
 This is a causal effect because it contrasts counterfactuals in a common population.

-ItBut it's in a subpopulation, so it's a local efect - i.e. it's only looking at compliers.
+But it's in a subpopulation, so it's a local efect - i.e. it's only looking at compliers.
 This is also referred to as complier average causal effect (CACE).
-You have no inference about defiers, always-takers, or never-takers.
 Otherwise also called Local Average Treatment Effect (LATE), which is a more general term about causal effect of subpopulations.

+Note: You have no inference about defiers, always-takers, or never-takers.

 This is a test, and uses `$` delimiters to show math inline: $\sqrt{3x-1}+(1+x)^2$